TapResearch/TapResearch-Android-SDK/README.md

 ## Setup

-Create an [app](https://www.tapresearch.com/supplier_dashboard/dashboard/apps/new) and grab your API Token.
+Create an [app](https://www.tapresearch.com/supplier_dashboard/overview) and grab your API Token.

 #### Download:

-Add the following to the repositories closure of the app's module `build.gradle` file
+Add the following to the repositories closure of the app's module `build.gradle` file:

   ```groovy